-In sixth grade students will be developing the necessary organizational skills and self-discipline to succeed in the future and to have a great school year.
+In Social Studies students will be developing the necessary organizational skills and self-discipline to succeed in the future and to have a great school year.

 Students need to take responsibility for handing in neat and organized work on time.
 Students are given ample time and notice so that they may be completed in a timely fashion.
 It is for this reason that assignments will be done well and passed in on the day they are due.
 Late assignments may receive a reduced grade or a zero.